Orzubek-Rakhimov/autosnip-cli/README.md

 - `-i, --index <indexFile>`: Create a specified index file for default exports
 - `--snippet-depth <depth...>`: Depth to create snippets
 - `--index-depth <depth...>`: Depth to create index files
+- `-s, --style [type]`: Create a style file with the snippet. [type] can be "css", "scss", "sass", "less", "stylus", optionally prefixed with "module-" for CSS modules (e.g., "module-scss")
+- `--remove-style`: Remove the associated style file when the component file is deleted
 - `-h, --help`: Display help for command

 ## Available Templates